 This experience put me in touch with leading people in industry and government.
 I recall being invited to lunch in the early 1980s by a vice president of one of the largest computer companies in the world.
 He asked my opinion on the future of computing.
 I thought to myself, if this guy doesn't know and is asking me, a student of Marcuse, to tell him, then no one knows!
 It became clear to me that technology was highly flexible and unpredictable and not at all like the image of the rigid system projected by the paradigm technologies of the 1930s that had shaped the vision of Heidegger and the Frankfurt school.
 In fact we were proving this point in practice.
-By creating the first on- line education program at a time when computers were understood as fancy tools for calculating and filing data, we contributed to reinventing computer technology as a medium of communication.
+By creating the first online education program at a time when computers were understood as tools for calculating and filing data, we contributed to reinventing computer technology as a medium of communication.

 But there were many problems.
 The normal way in which one learns to teach is by being taught.
-Most people who have studied in a classroom have no difficulty per- forming the basic rituals of teaching such as facing the class to speak, recognizing those who raise their hands, using a blackboard, and so on.
+Most people who have studied in a classroom have no difficulty performing the basic rituals of teaching such as facing the class to speak, recognizing those who raise their hands, using a blackboard, and so on.
 But none of our teachers had ever been in an online classroom and so they had no idea what they were supposed to do.
 Neither did we.
-It took a while to figure out how to initiate discussion and build interaction online but eventually we devised a dialogic pedagogy which became part of the culture of our school.
-Once students experienced successful online classes, they were im- pressed and spread the word about our program.
+It took a while to figure out how to initiate discussion and build interaction online but eventually we devised a dialogic pedagogy.
+Students were impressed by successful online classes and spread the word about our program.
 We were moderately successful for 10 years but never attracted the large scale support we needed to make a major impact and meet our costs.

-Another difficulty we faced was the complexity of the interfaces to the modems, networks, and asynchronous computer conferencing software then available.
-We decided to write our own simplified interface to help the executives we were recruiting participate more actively.
-This terminal software might be compared with the Internet browser insofar as both liberate the user from the command line.
-Our software auto- mated routine tasks such as signing on and uploading messages, which could be composed off-line in a small editor we wrote for that purpose.
-The software also made it possible for us to implement short-term projects with the Commerce Department of the United States government, and various corporations.
+The complexity of the interfaces to the modems, networks, and asynchronous computer conferencing software then available posed another problem.
+For example, signing on required the punctilious execution of a whole page of commands.
+We had to convince executives who had never even typed to engage with this primitive equipment.
+We decided to program our own simplified interface to help the executives we were recruiting participate more actively.
+Like the Internet browser, this terminal software was intended to liberate the user from the command line.
+Our software automated routine tasks such as signing on and uploading messages, which could be composed off-line in a small editor we wrote for that purpose.
+The software also made it possible for us to implement short-term projects with the Commerce Department of the United States and various corporations.

-This program provoked considerable interest in the business press and in universities in the English-speaking world and Scandinavia.
+The WBSI program provoked considerable interest in the business press and in universities in the English-speaking world and Scandinavia.
 However, large-scale interest in online education only appeared at the end of the 1990s, during a crisis in university funding.
-But paradoxically what computer companies and college administrators under- stood by "online education" was quite different from our pioneering program.
-The meaning of the term slipped according to the best principles of STS and I had an opportunity to watch interpretative flexibility in action.
+Paradoxically what computer companies and college administrators understood by "online education" was quite different from our pioneering program.
+The meaning of the term slipped according to the best principles of STS and I had an opportunity to watch interpretive flexibility in action.
 Where we had added communication to a traditional distance learning system that lacked it, the new advocates of online education hoped to automate education on the Internet, eliminating the existing interaction in the classroom.